chewam/mozart/README.md

 # mozart

-A library to play with OpenAI LLM API.
+A library to play with OpenAI API.

 ### Example